A class incumbent is responsible for directing, planning and coordinating all treatment and security programs for a youth rehabilitation facility.

 Knowledge of management principles and practices.

-Knowledge of youth rehabilitation administration principles and practices including long range programming, institution management and security.
+Knowledge of youth rehabilitation administration principles and practices including long range planning, institution management and security.

 Knowledge of supervisory principles and practices.